coldsofttech/pyawsopstoolkit/readme/EXCEPTIONS.md

 # Documentation

+## AdvanceSearchError

+Custom exception class designed for AWS Ops Toolkit.
+This exception is typically raised when there's a failure during advance search.

+### Methods

+- `__init__(message: str, exception: Optional[Exception] = None) -> None`: Constructor for the SearchAttributeError
+  class.

 ## AssumeRoleError

 Custom exception class designed for AWS Ops Toolkit.
 This exception is typically raised when there's a failure during